 This event has already occurred!

+This webinar is designed for caregivers, advocates, and providers of children with special health care needs.
+It will provide a general overview of the importance of daily mouth care and how you as caregivers can help.
 When your child has good oral health, it will improve the quality of both of your lives.
-Children with special health care needs are at great risk for dental diseases, and many times they do not know how or are unable to care for their teeth.
+Children with special health care needs are at great risk for dental diseases and many times they do not know how or are unable to care for their teeth.
 Caregivers can play a very important role in helping a person have good health, comfort, and hygiene.
-This workshop is designed for caretakers of children with special health care needs.
-It would provide a general overview of the importance of daily mouth care and how you as caregivers can help.

-Dr. Czarniecki was born and raised on Long Island, received her B.S. in Biology with a Concentration in Genetics and Development from Cornell University and earned her D.M.D. at Temple University School of Dentistry.
+Dr. Czarnecki was born and raised in Long Island, received her B.S. in Biology with a concentration in Genetics and Development from Cornell University and earned her D.M.D. at Temple University School of Dentistry.
 She has worked in private practice for over 20 years and also has experience working with the developmentally disabled population.
-Dr. Czarniecki has an older brother who is special needs, so life experience and the need for more and better health care for this particular population is what drew her to focus in this area.
-She has worked with developmentally disabled children through NJ Dental Lifeline and through Rutgers University School of Dentistry at the Matheny Dental Clinic.
+Dr. Czarnecki has an older brother who is special needs, so life experience and the need for more and better health care for this particular population is what drew her to focus in this area.
+She has worked with developmentally disabled children through Nj Dental Lifeline and through Rutgers School of Dental Medicine at the Matheny Dental Clinic.
 She is a Dental Champion for the NJ American Academy of Pediatrics providing educational opportunities for healthcare professionals and parents.
 Currently, she works at Gentle Care Dentistry in Chester, NJ.
 This webinar is in collaboration with NJ Chapter, American Academy of Pediatrics through funding provided from Horizon Foundation for NJ.